javaweb27/ECOMMERCE/README.md

 ***
 Branch: master\
 Role: Frontend\
-Stack: Vite, JavaScript, React, React Router, Redux, Sass\
+Stack: Vite, TypeScript, React, React Router, Redux, Sass

 The source code of the Backend is in the `main` branch